You can visit various countries, come across many cultures, enjoy various food and feel free like a bird.

-Greece has attracted 26.5 million visitors in 2015 and is projected to attract 30 million visitors in 2016.
+Greece has attracted couples for destination marriages and a great honeymoon destination for more than a decade.
 With its capital city Athens, as well as Santorini, Mykonos, Rhodes, Corfu, Crete and Chalkidice being some of the country's major tourist destinations.
 After all, this is one of the reasons that brought it in the list with the top 20 tourist destinations worldwide.

 Although almost half of it was once under water, the Netherlands is one of the most urbanized and densely populated – nations on earth, with a huge range of places to visit packed into a relatively small area.
 A remarkable country – no more than the size of the US state of Maryland – it’s a largely man-made affair, around half of which lies at or below sea level.

 Iceland is geologically a part of both the North American Plate and the Eurasian Plate.
 Capital city Reykjavik is one of the liveliest, safest, most sophisticated and modern cities there is, and its nightlife and cultural activities have earned an exciting reputation.